 Bantams/U14 girls Player's ranging from 13-15 are eligible for this program (based on birth dates).
 Girls have the option of skating in the Bantam program with the boys, or taking part in an all girls team (U14).
 The Bantam/U14 program is the final step before the high school level, and combines any skill work which may need to be done with a polishing off of tactics, systems, and any aspect of the game the coach sees necessary in preparing for the high school level.
 These teams travel to 17-24 away games and participate in two or three away tournaments throughout the year.
 These teams are typically on the ice 4-5 times a week.

 A variety of camps are available for your player.
 Click on the links tab on the top of the homepage for more information.

 The Fall program provides skaters a chance to get their hockey legs back under them after a Summer off.
-The Fall season usually runs though the month of September and runs right up to MAHA placement/tryouts.
+The Fall season usually runs though the month of September and runs right up to MAHA placement.
 The main format of our Fall program is half ice 3 on 3 scrimmaging, combined with some tactical and skill work as well.
 MAHA coaches are used as instructor's and player's can plan on being on the ice 5-6 times over the four week period.
-This is a great way for skater's to get back into the swing of things going into tryouts.
-Registration forms become available in late July and can be found both at All Season's Arena and on the MAHA website.
+This is a great way for skater's to get back into the swing of things going into placements.
+Registration becomes available in late July and can be found on the MAHA website.

 MAHA shares its ice with with many other users, such as the Mankato Figure Skating Club, Mankato East and West boys and girls high school teams, the MSU Men's and Women's teams, three men's leagues, an intramural league, and public skating/hockey.
 Keeping a functional schedule between all parties involved is not always an easy one, but with the patience, understanding, and support of our members we are able to fulfill many of our members ice needs.